 My CD is available on Amazon:

 I grew up on a small farm in rural East Tennessee.
-I'm proud that our end of the state was with the Union side of the Civil War and that my home county, Cocke County, is in the heart of the Appalachian Mountains.
+I'm proud that our area of the state was with the Union side of the Civil War and that my home county, Cocke County, is in the heart of the Appalachian Mountains.
 (It’s also right next to Sevier County, where Dolly Parton was born and raised.)

 Those who know me now are surprised to hear that I have struggled with food and weight, but it used to be a major preoccupation for me.
-As a chubby child, I was often ridiculed and didn't yet have the skills to defend myself.
+As a chubby child, I was often ridiculed, and didn't yet have the skills to defend myself.

 I've come a long way since then.
 I gave up dieting in my early 20's, when I read Geneen Roth's book, Overcoming Emotional Eating.
 Her work is about mindful eating, listening to your body, tuning in to what you need, and discovering what you're really hunger for.